pbharvad-ctrl/project---sprint-1-pbharvad/README.md

 - Integrating multiple design patterns together
 - Updating UML diagram to reflect new patterns
 - Managing communication between system components

+## Sprint 5 Progress

+### Design Patterns Implemented

+The Restaurant Management System currently implements the following six design patterns:

+1. **Singleton Pattern**

+   * Ensures only one instance of the RestaurantSystem exists throughout the application.

+2. **Strategy Pattern**

+   * Allows customers to select different payment methods such as Credit Card, Cash, and Online Payment.

+3. **Observer Pattern**

+   * Notifies kitchen staff and customers whenever an order is placed.

+4. **Factory Method Pattern**

+   * Creates food items such as Pizza and Burger without exposing object creation details to the client.

+5. **Decorator Pattern**

+   * Allows food items to be customized with additional toppings such as cheese and mushrooms without modifying existing classes.

+6. **Command Pattern**

+   * Encapsulates restaurant actions such as placing and canceling orders into command objects.

+### Final Project Goal

+The goal of this project is to demonstrate how multiple software design patterns can work together in a Restaurant Management System.
+The system supports food creation, order management, customer notifications, payment processing, food customization, and kitchen operations while following object-oriented design principles.

+### Challenges Encountered

+* Refactored the original Factory implementation to better align with the Factory Method design pattern.
+* Integrated multiple design patterns while maintaining low coupling between classes.
+* Updated UML diagrams to accurately represent the relationships between classes and design patterns.
+* Ensured all design patterns work together within a single restaurant management application.